Home CATEGORIES Business Ethics & Philanthropy Carroll’s Pyramid: Understanding the Four Levels of CSR

 Legal Responsibility

 The second level of the pyramid is the business’s legal obligation to obey the law.
 This is the most important responsibility out of the four levels as this will show how companies conduct their business in the marketplace.
 Employment laws, competition with other companies, tax regulations and health and safety of employees are some examples of the legal responsibilities a company should adhere to.
-Failing to be legally responsible can be very bad for businesses.
+Adhering to the laws is not just about compliance but also about displaying a company’s integrity and commitment to fair play.
+Failing to do this could earn a business a nasty reputation and deplete the trust that its stakeholders place in the enterprise.

 Ethical Responsibility